Deploying a java-tron Node¶

 Using

-nohup java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar --witness -c main_net_config.conf --password "your_password" > start.log 2>&1 &
+nohupto pass the password directly in the command line via--passwordnohup java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar --witness -c config.conf --password "your_password" > start.log 2>&1 &

 -

-Optimizing Memory Usage with tcmalloc
+Optimizing Memory Usage with tcmalloc¶

-To achieve optimal memory usage, you can use Google's tcmalloc
+To achieve optimal memory usage, use Google's tcmalloc instead of the system's glibc malloc.

 -